anatoliy-kovtun/DroidLog/README.md

 ### Feedback & Support

-If you have suggestions for expanding the macro's functionality or find a bug, please contact via email: free.anatoliy.kovtun@gmail.com
+If you have suggestions for expanding the macro's functionality or find a bug, please use [GitHub Issues](https://github.com/anatoliy-kovtun/DroidLog/issues) or contact via email: free.anatoliy.kovtun@gmail.com

 ### Screenshots